 Regardless of the reason why you are hacking a computer or a network, you are either the attacker or the defender.
 You are either probing defenses looking for a way in, or you are hardening defenses to keep others out.
 You can further divide these activities into application vs. network security, but at that point the discussion is more about tools.

-Thinking about hacking in terms of offense and defense takes away all the politics, business, and patriotism of your red and blue teams.
-If you are a red teamer, backed by your country’s military, you might be doing black hat stuff for a “good” cause.
-You might be a blue teamer working for organized crime syndicate, doing white hat stuff for “bad” people.
-You might be a whistleblower or a journalist, exposing bad acts by a government.
+Thinking about hacking in terms of offense and defense takes away all of the politics, business, and patriotism of your red and blue teams.
+If you are a red teamer, backed by your country’s military, you might be doing black hat stuff like seizing control of things that don’t belong to you for a “good” cause.
+You might be a blue teamer working for organized crime syndicate, doing white hat stuff like analyzing malware for “bad” people.
+You might be a whistle-blower or a journalist, exfiltrating stolen data to expose bad acts by a government.

 Wanna Cry: with the good comes the bad, with the bad comes the good